 - h.
-The presence of 3 of the following mutations-M41L, D67N, L210W, T215Y/F, K219Q/E-is associated with resistance to didanosine.
-The presence of K70R or M184V alone does not decrease virologic response to didanosine. - i.
-K65R is selected frequently (4%-11%) in patients with nonsubtype-B clades for whom stavudine-containing regimens are failing in the absence of tenofovir. - j.
-The presence of M184V appears to delay or prevent emergence of TAMs.
-This effect may be overcome by an accumulation of TAMs or other mutations. - k.
-The T215A/C/D/E/G/H/I/L/N/S/V substitutions are revertant mutations at codon 215 that confer increased risk of virologic failure of zidovudine or stavudine in antiretroviral-naive patients.28-30 The T215Y mutant may emerge quickly from 1 of these mutations in the presence of zidovudine or stavudine. - 1.
-The presence of K65R is associated with a reduced virologic response to tenofovir.
-A reduced response also occurs in the presence of 3 or more TAMs inclusive of either M41L or L210W.
-The presence of TAMs or combined treatment with zidovudine prevents the emergence of K65R in the presence of tenofovir.53-55 - m.
-The sequential use of nevirapine and efavirenz (in either order) is not recommended because of cross-resistance between these drugs. - n.
+The presence of 3 of the following mutations-M41L, D67N, L210W, T215Y/F, K219Q/E-is associated with resistance to didanosine.23 The presence of K70R or M184V alone does not decrease virologic response to didanosine.24 - i.
+K65R is selected frequently (4%-11%) in patients with nonsubtype-B clades for whom stavudine-containing regimens are failing in the absence of tenofovir.
+25,26 - j.
+The presence of M184V appears to delay or prevent emergence of TAMs.27 This effect may be overcome by an accumulation of TAMs or other mutations. - k.
+The T215A/C/D/E/G/H/I/L/N/S/V substitutions are revertant mutations at codon 215 that confer increased risk of virologic failure of zidovudine or stavudine in antiretroviral-naive patients.28-30 The T215Y mutant may emerge quickly from one of these mutations in the presence of zidovudine or stavudine.^{31,32} - 1.
+The presence of K65R is associated with a reduced virologic response to tenofovir.8 A reduced response also occurs in the presence of 3 or more TAMs inclusive of either M41L or L210W.8 The presence of TAMs or combined treatment with zidovudine prevents the emergence of K65R in the presence of tenofovir.53-55 - m.
+The sequential use of nevirapine and efavirenz (in either order) is not recommended because of cross-resistance between these drugs.36 - n.
 Resistance to etravirine has been extensively studied only in the context of coadministration with darunavir/ritonavir.
 In this context, mutations associated with virologic outcome have been assessed and their relative weights (or magnitudes of impact) assigned.
 In addition, phenotypic cutoff values have been calculated, and assessment of genotype-phenotype correlations from a large clinical database have determined relative importance of the various mutations.
 These 2 approaches are in agreement for many, but not all, mutations and weights.
-37-39 The single mutations Y181C\/I\/V\, K101P\, and L100I\ reduce but do not preclude clinical utility.
-Asterisks are used to emphasize their higher relative weights with regard to reduced susceptibility and reduced clinical response when compared with the other etravirine mutations.40 The presence of K103N alone does not affect etravirine response.
-Accumulation of several mutations results in greater reductions in susceptibility and virologic response than do single mutations.
-42,43 - o.
-Often, numerous mutations are necessary to substantially impact virologic response to a ritonavir-boosted protease inhibitor (PI).
-In some specific circumstances, atazanavir might be used unboosted.
-In such cases, the mutations that are selected are the same as with ritonavir-boosted atazanavir, but the relative frequency of mutations may differ.
+37-39 Asterisks () are used to emphasize higher relative weights with regard to reduced susceptibility and reduced clinical response compared with other etravirine mutations.40 The single mutations L100I, K101P, and Y181C/I/V reduce clinical utility.
+The presence of K103N alone does not affect etravirine response.41 Accumulation of several mutations results in greater reductions in susceptibility and virologic response than do single mutations.42-44 - o.
+A total of 15 mutations (K101E/P, E138A/G/K/Q/R, V179L, Y181C/I/V, H221Y, F227C, and M230I/L) associated with decreased susceptibility to rilpivirine have been described by in vitro studies and in patients in whom rilpivirine was failing.45-53 These mutations differ quantitatively in their impact on resistance.
+E138K, especially with M184I/V, is